01 The short version

 accounts: buy DaisyDisk.
 It's good, and we mean that.

-On Apple Silicon with macOS 26, if you want a free native
+On Apple Silicon with macOS 26, if you want an affordable

-treemap and numbers that match what you'll actually recover:
+native treemap and numbers that match what you'll actually